-If you are using store bought fresh Double cream to make ghee (like I did), simply transfer to a bowl and keep it in fridge to chill for a few hours before adding Yogurt and then follow the rest of the procedure
+If you are using store-bought fresh Double cream to make ghee (like I did), simply transfer to a bowl and keep it in the fridge to chill for a few hours before adding Yogurt and then follow the rest of the procedure

 - Transfer all the sour cream to your blender and add about ½ cup of cold water.
 Run at the lowest speed for about 5-6 minutes.
-You will see the butter and buttermilk separating.
-This step requires a lot of patience, since it doesn’t come off easily.
+You will see the butter and buttermilk separate.
+This step requires a lot of patience since it doesn’t come off easily.
 Sometimes it takes me more than 10 minutes to get it all out of the jar.

 The trick is both water and the butter should be cold enough and your Jar should be big enough to accommodate the shifting of liquids inside.